benface/tailwindcss-gap/README.md

 }
 ```

-This plugin generates the following utilities:
+This plugin generates the following components:

 ```css
 .gap-1 {